 4. Compare and contrast the approaches to research adopted by the anthropologist in this passage to the approaches to research used by another anthropologist you have studied.
-Make reference to concepts, ethnographic material and theory in your answer.
+Make reference to concepts and ethnographic material in your answer.

-While in the previous question the stress of the comparison and contrast needs to be drawn on the key concepts which would help to frame the responses, here candidates are expected to show an ability to think about the text with emphasis on the methodological and theoretical perspectives of the anthropologists as the main principle on which such comparisons and contrasts should be established.
+While in the previous question the stress of the comparison and contrast needs to be drawn on the key concepts which would help to frame the responses, here candidates are expected to show an ability to think about the text with emphasis on the approaches of the anthropologists as the main principle on which such comparisons and contrasts should be established.